mesosphere/dcos-docs-site/pages/1.14/api/master-routes/index.md

 title: Master Routes
 menuWeight: 10
 excerpt: Admin Router running on DC/OS master nodes
+render: mustache
+model: /data.yml
 ---
 The Admin Router runs on DC/OS master nodes.
 It exposes the API routes shown below.
 Admin Router listens on port `80` (HTTP) and `443` (HTTPS).

-For more detail about how API routing works, see [DC/OS API Reference](/1.14/api/).
+For more detail about how API routing works, see [DC/OS API Reference](/1.13/api/).